PsyTeachR/mcs-conv/docs/15-factorial-anova.md

 ### Activity 1: Set-up

-* Open R Studio and set the working directory to your Week 10 folder.
+* Open R Studio and set the working directory to your chpter folder.
 Ensure the environment is clear.
 * Open a new R Markdown document and save it in your working directory.
-Call the file "Week 11".
+Call the file "Factorial ANOVA".
 * Download <a href="Zhang et al. 2014 Study 3.csv" download>Zhang et al. 2014 Study 3.csv</a> and extract the files in to your Week 11 folder.
 * If you're on the server, avoid a number of issues by restarting the session - click `Session` - `Restart R`
 * If you are working on your own computer, install the package `rcompanion`.
 Remember **do not install packages on university computers, they are already installed**.